 I expect that if you try this, the must-do tasks related to your teaching will be easier to focus on and less frustrating.
 If you have time to write, you will be able to engage more fully with your work if you are rested.

+If one of the things on your list is an article with reviewer comments, register for Dealing With Reviewer Comments, set it aside, and start the revisions with the class in January.
 If you want support to make things better next semester, the Academic Writing Studio offers regular group coaching to help you juggle your myriad work and life stuff as well as a regular virtual Meeting With Your Writing to help you get focused work done.
-If you join before 8 January you can attend the session where we do some high level planning for Semester 2.